itml-lang/itml-lang.github.io/README.md

 As seen above, after the three columns of the first row we add a blank line to improve readability of the source.
-The newline has no syntatic meaning, as we are all consenting adults here, but it should be used to improve readability.
+The newline has no syntatic meaning, as we are all consenting adults here, but we enphsize this norm so to improve readability of the source code.

 ### Two spaces before # in inline comments, just after line text